 The Washington County Public Schools mathematics curriculum uses the Maryland Common Core State Curriculum.
-The curriculum includes grade-specific standards that balance mathematical understanding and procedural skill.
+The curriculum includes grade-specific standards that balance mathematical understanding and procedural skills.
 The standards are arranged such that students will learn concepts in an organized fashion which allows students to make mathematical connections across grade levels while encouraging real-world problem-solving.
-The Standards for Mathematical Practice span all grade levels and describe ways in which students interact and engage with mathematics.
-Teachers connect the mathematical practices to the mathematical content in daily instruction.
+The Standards for Mathematical Practice span all grade levels and describe how students interact and engage with mathematics.
+Teachers connect mathematical practices to the mathematical content in daily instruction.

 The Standards for Mathematical Practice are:

 - Make sense of problems and persevere in solving them.